shakacode/bootstrap-loader/README.md

   ```
 The theme should now be applied as expected.
 Note that this section might be valid for other theme packs as well.

+#### Multiple CSS themes
+See [examples/multiple-entries/webpack.prod.config.js](examples/multiple-entries/webpack.prod.config.js) for an example configuration of the following:
+1. In `entry`, set up one bundle per theme.
+In each bundle include `bootstrap-loader` with [`extractStyles`](https://github.com/shakacode/bootstrap-loader#extractstyles) and the respective config file.
+2. In `plugins,` set up the `extract-text-webpack-plugin` to output each CSS file as `[name].css`.
+This will output a CSS file named after each bundle.

 #### jQuery
 If you want to use Bootstrap's JS scripts — you have to provide `jQuery` to Bootstrap JS modules using `imports-loader`.
 To avoid having to include `jQuery` in your project you can disable all scripts (see [scripts](#scripts)).